 It’s safe to say that most people take their phones with them everywhere they go – even into the bathroom.
 They also contain a lot of personal information, files, photos, and access to private accounts and banking apps.

 So don’t go thinking that there aren’t any criminals who won’t jump at the chance to hack into one.
 Also, don’t believe that there’s nothing for them to steal because they’ll find something.
 At the very least, it might not be very pleasant if some personal photos got out, if nothing else.

 Apple phones may have this (not completely warranted) reputation for being more secure, but Android phones actually can be very safe too.
+But we recommend you make sure your phone doesn’t have viruses.
 It all depends on how people use them.
 There are plenty of steps a person can take to make sure their Android phones are secure.
 Some of these are quick and easy while others take some time, but remember that each step provides another layer of protection.